-Apple wrote the rule-book for the out-of-box experience, and the Apple TV 4K packaging proves the company is still the master.
-From the heavy-gauge cardboard, to the tidy cable management, to the premium look and feel of the box and remote, everything about the Apple 4K TV screams “premium,” including the price: $180.
+Apple wrote the rule book for the out-of-box experience, and the Apple TV 4K packaging proves the company is still the master in this regard.
+From the heavy-gauge cardboard, to the tidy cable management, to the premium look and feel of the box and remote, everything about the Apple 4K TV screams “premium,” including the $180 price tag.

-Aside from the Apple TV 4K and its remote, you’ll also get a lightning cable to charge said remote and a quick-start guide comprising all of three sentences.
-That’s all you need, because set-up couldn’t get any simpler.
+Aside from the Apple TV 4K, its power cable, and its remote, you’ll also get a lightning cable to charge said remote and a quick-start guide comprising all of three sentences.
+That’s all you need because setup couldn’t get any simpler.

 Still, once you’ve manually connected to your Wi-Fi router (or, better yet, connect an Ethernet cable for a better overall experience), you’ll find there are plenty of treats in store.
 Either way, your Apple TV 4K is going to be set up in no time at all.

 If this is your first Apple TV, or if you don’t store your tvOS setting in the cloud, you’ll find Netflix, Hulu, and many of the other usual suspects are not pre-installed, so you’ll need to go fetch them.
 Amazon has also added Amazon Video to the app store, but bear in mind its less graphically-rich than other apps, and lags behind the versions found on other streaming devices.
 Apple does make things a little easier for Pay TV subscribers by gathering provider information, then automatically downloading the streaming apps users can take advantage of with their paid TV subscription.